What happens if I miss my exam?

 What type of ID will I need to gain access to the exam hall?

-Students must bring their ID cards to all examinations.
-However, any official ID, such as a passport, a driving licence or Garda ID is acceptable, provided it contains a photograph.
+Students must bring their current ID cards to all examinations.
 Students will not be admitted to an Examinations Hall without official ID.

 Candidates must leave their student ID visible on their desks at all times.